WalletScrutiny/WalletScrutinyCom/_android/com.afriex.afriex.md

 ### Reach out

 We tried to reach out to Afriex via [twitter](https://twitter.com/dannybuntu/status/1440665146985041925) and await a response.
-With not much information at hand, we can only give a verdict of wip until they have officially replied
+With not much information at hand, we will leave it as work-in-progress until they officially replied.